Best Vegan Snickerdoodles

 Dough

-• To refrigerate dough: You can always make the dough ahead of time and bake the snickerdoodles later as needed.
+- To refrigerate dough: You can always make the dough ahead of time and bake the snickerdoodles later as needed.
 Keep the dough covered in the refrigerator for up to 3 days.
 When ready, roll the dough into balls and roll in the cinnamon sugar mixture.
-Alternately, you can roll the dough into balls ahead of time, chill, and before baking roll the balls in the cinnamon sugar.
+Alternately, you can roll the dough into balls ahead of time, chill, and roll the balls in the cinnamon sugar before baking.

-• To freeze dough: After rolling the cookie dough balls in cinnamon sugar, place them on a small baking sheet or plate that will fit in your freezer and freeze until solid.
-Once the dough is frozen, transfer to an airtight container or freezer bag and store in the freezer for up to 2 months.
+- To freeze dough: After rolling the cookie dough balls in cinnamon sugar, place them on a small baking sheet or plate that will fit in your freezer and freeze until solid.
+Once the dough is frozen, transfer it to an airtight container or freezer bag and store it in the freezer for up to 2 months.

 Baked Cookies

-• Refrigerator: The will keep in the refrigerator for up to 10 days.
+- Refrigerator: They can be stored in the refrigerator for up to 10 days.

 More Delicious Cookie Recipes!